Trombecher/trombecher.github.io/src/content/posts/when-to-put-commas.md

 ---
 title: "When To Put Commas"
-tags: ["Article"]
+tags: [ "Article" ]
 description: "English is hard.
 Sometimes at least.
 This is why I covered the rules for putting commas in this article."
 pubUnix: 1746587204716
 ---

-English is hard.
-Sometimes at least.
 These _times_ include using commas, at least for me as I am not native to English.
 This article serves primarily as a reminder for me when I forget this stuff again.
 It primarily states rules for American English (as it is most popular).

 ## Separating Independent Clauses

 Commas are put between two independent clauses which are joined by a _coordinating conjunction_ (like _and_, _but_, _yet_, etc.) if they have two **separate** ideas.

 Examples include:

 * John walks down the hallway, and he is tall.
 * I watch a movie, or I go take a bath.

 **But**, separating subject and verb is **not** allowed.
 If I left out the second _I_ in the last sentence, I would need to remove the comma.

 ## Separating Introductory Clauses

-<u>Introductory clauses</u> or phrases like _If..._ or _But..._ are separated by a comma from the main part of the sentence.
+<u>Introductory clauses</u> or phrases like _If..._ or _But..._ are separated by a comma from the main part of the
+sentence.

 Examples include: